T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction: EXPERIMENTS

-However, since we consider detection and tracking to be a core part of the challenge posed by this dataset, our metrics must extend beyond ADE/FDE and incorporate a sense of precision and recall regarding which agents should have been observed and predicted in the first place.
-This is made even more challenging by the fact that there is no guarantee of alignment of agent IDs between the observed tracks and ground truth tracks, even if the precision and recall is perfect.
-To account for these issues, we use a variant of mean Average Precision~\cite{map} (mAP) for trajectory prediction, using ADE as a stand-in for both confidence and match quality.

-Note that all approaches we consider utilize a ``best-of-$K$'' sample prediction strategy.
-This accounts for the fact that there are multiple socially valid predictions for agents in a scene, so feasible (but ultimately incorrect) predictions should be punished less.
-As a result, ADE and FDE are computed in a $K$-to-one manner, for each sample, and are reduced to their minimum value before being passed to downstream mAP computation.
 We note that there are other metrics which could be utilized, including collision rate, social comfort level, path complexity, and many more \cite{coresrn}.
 We chose to focus on the core metrics of the tasks at hand, but suggest that future work in applying these metrics could provide helpful new insight.

-\section{RESULTS}

-The ADE, FDE and mAP performance is shown for each fold in Table \ref{tab:ade_fold} and for each dataset variation in Fig. \ref{fig:ade_res}---note that the $x$-axis is categorical, and points are connected only for improved visibility.
-In general, the \texttt{FPV-GT} version of the dataset proves to be a moderately hard setting, with an average ADE increase for the best performing SGNET variant of 14.8\% for ADE.
-We hypothesize that this is mostly due to models having to predict partially observed detections, based on FOV and occlusion filtering.
-With the addition of a small amount of noise in \texttt{FPV-Noisy}, as well as actual \texttt{FPV-Det} detection and tracking results, the drop in performance is quite significant, i.e., 92.9\% and 356\% increase in ADE relative to \texttt{BEV} respectively on the top performing approach.
-All algorithms tested demonstrated similar behavior when evaluated on the different test-sets.
+\subsection{Results}